Cat and Dog Vaccinations in Miller Place, NY

 It’s important to vaccinate a new puppy or kitten within their first few months of life.
 Ideally, the first set of boosters should be given to your pet at 6 to 8 weeks of age.
 Essential vaccines every pet should get help protect them from dangerous and deadly diseases, some of which can be contracted to humans.
 As a puppy or kitten gets older, they receive less antibodies from their mother’s milk that help give them protection.
 Even though your cute, furry baby is getting stronger and bigger after a couple of months, their bodies are still not strong enough to battle many potential infections.
-Pet vaccinations provide the safeguard they need to live a long and healthy life.
+Cat and dog vaccinations provide the safeguard they need to live a long and healthy life.
+Call (631) 744-2050 to schedule an appointment for your pet!

 Your pet is defended from many highly contagious diseases when you get them vaccinated.
 We believe in early intervention and prevention at Miller Place Animal Hospital and we recommend the first round of vaccines be administered during the first few months of your pet’s life.
 We follow the first set of vaccines up with a series given every 3 to 4 weeks and the last booster can then be given by the time your pet is four-months old.
 Our service to the Miller Place community is customized and personalized, and vaccines outside the core vaccines will be determined according to your pet’s lifestyles.